ahmcho/Modern-Animation/README.md

 # Modern Animation

 Hello, welcome to this lesson.
-Today I create with html and css file for Modern-Website-Templates.
+Today I create with html and css file for Modern-Animation.
 I use here html and css tags.
 ## ## RULES OF USE

 > **STEP-1:** `https://github.com/cavidsuleyman/Modern-Animation.git` <br/>